Custody & Shared Parenting

 - Supervised visitation if the other parent is unwilling to act responsibly with your children during their time.

 - Drug testing of the other parent so that you can rest assured that your child is not being exposed to an inappropriate environment.

 - Psychological assessments to give the court a complete understanding of what the other parent is like.

 Whether you are considering immediate legal action like the examples above, or just want to tweak an existing child custody and shared parenting agreement to reflect a changing reality, our Columbus child custody lawyer can help.
 When necessary, we aggressively litigate to achieve your goals and protect your rights.
 We will do everything we can to preserve and enhance your precious relationship with your children and help provide you with a practical solution that will keep the peace.
 Free Consultation ➜

 How do I get custody of my grandchild, niece, or nephew in foster care?

 You can seek physical custody of the child in foster care by either asking the court to award you temporary or long-term custody, or by asking the child protection agency to place the child in your home.
 Either way, you and every adult in your household will have to complete a background check and your home will be investigated by the child protection agency, guardian ad litem, or both.
-We have experience helping grandparents, aunts, uncles, cousins, and other family members and friends obtain custody of a child that has been placed in foster care and are happy to assist in that process.
+Our Worthington child custody lawyers have experience helping grandparents, aunts, uncles, cousins, and other family members and friends obtain custody of a child that has been placed in foster care and are happy to assist in that process.
 Schedule a free consultation today.

 Do grandparents have the right to visit grandchildren?